elijah415hz/baby-temp/README.md

 APP_ID = <Your OpenWeather API Key>
 ```

 Oh wait!
 What's that MongoDB URI about?
 We're going to need to create a MongoDB instance in order to store our data.
 Let's jump back into our development computer and get that going.
 It will just take a minute, and then we'll have that DB_URI that our script needs.
 We can host it for free on MongoDB Atlas.
 Follow this link for their tutorial to get setup https://docs.atlas.mongodb.com/getting-started/.
-Once you have your connection string, bring that back here and paste it into the ".env" as your DB_URI.
+Once you've created a collection and have your connection string, bring that back here and paste it into the ".env" as your DB_URI.

 We also need to generate an API key for OpenWeather.
 This is what allows us to get the outside temperature without setting up our own sensor outside.
 We'll just ask OpenWeather what the temperature is at our Latitude and Longitude.
 Make an account [here](https://home.openweathermap.org/users/sign_up) and then generate an API Key for the "onecall" endpoint.
 Bring that key back here and add it to the ".env" file.

+If you don't happen know your Latitude and Longitude offhand https://www.latlong.net/ can help.

 Now we need to bring in Cron.
 Cron enables us to run jobs on a schedule on Unix/Linux machines, often used for dev-ops purposes.
 We're going to use it to call our "log_temperatures.py" script every hour.
 If you'd like more granular data, that's easy as well.
-[Here](https://www.raspberrypi.org/documentation/linux/usage/cron.md) is a great resource on how the scheduling syntax works.
 For our purposes we'll just run `crontab -e` and add the following line:
 ```0 * * * *  /cozy-baby/raspberry_pi/log_temperatures.py```

 It may ask you to select an editor to open, I like nano.